regulusun/regulusun.github.io/_drafts/2014-05-26-improve-coding-skill.markdown

 [is Tdd dead?](http://www.justinweiss.com/blog/2014/04/28/post-railsconf-should-i-still-learn-tdd/)

-Best Practices
+Learn Best Practices
 ==============
 1. Search online for best practices as soon as you have programming in a language for a while.
 2. Examples: [JQuery Best Practices](http://gregfranko.com/jquery-best-practices/#/).

-Looking for help
+Learn How to Look for help
 ================
-1. Use english to describe your problem;
+1. Learn to use standard English to describe your problem;
 2. Read english documents as much as possible.
 It will also help you to describe problems and terms in english.
-3. Refers to official documents.
+3. Read official documents.
 4. Search github for existing solutions.
 5. Stackoverflow a lot.

 Learning By Teaching
 ========
-1. Contributing on github projects;
+1. Contribute on Github projects;
-2. Answering stackoverflow open questions;
+2. Answer stackoverflow questions, you can start from the most simple ones;
-3. Topic sharings;
+3. Discuss instresting problems with your friends;

 Reference
 =========